Title: Two Families

 II.
 His Successors (13-19)

-exp.: rd v 13; He goes up a mountain; They are called to him; I understand this to be a much larger number than just the 12; from this group, he will select the 12; The 12 then, are appointed to three functions:
+exp.: rd v 13; He goes up a mountain; Consider Sinai and the formation of the 12 Tribes; Think ‘types’ again; Who went up on a mountain in the OT (and received the Law)?
+Moses.
+Moses is a type of Christ.
+He gives a picture of the future Messiah.
+Certain people are called to him; I understand this to be a much larger number than just the 12; from this group, he will select the 12; The 12 then, are appointed to three functions in 14f:

 - They might be with him – this is discipleship, pure and simple.
 We must get younger believers to walk with us to learn what it means to be a Christian.
 They ate with him, watched him pray, read the Scriptures and explain them; they observed his life.